hai-vr/documentation/docs/products/blendtree-viewer.md

 ## How to use

-- Open *Window > Haï > BlendTree Viewer*.
+Open *Window > Haï > BlendTree Viewer*.

-- In Unity's Animator window, click on an animator state that contains a blend tree.
+In Unity's Animator window, click on an animator state that contains a blend tree.
+You do not need to double click the animator state.

+*BlendTree Viewer* will automatically focus on the currently selected blend tree, or on the blend tree that is contained within the currently selected animator state.

+You can prevent this automatic focus by unchecking *Sync With Animator*.
+You may then click the *Select* button to focus on the currently selected blend tree.

+All of the fields of this viewer window are read-only.
+Use the Inspector window as normal to edit the objects.